-Leaving the 1st Floor:
+Leaving the Ground Floor:

-To leave the 1st Floor, whether you're headed to the Create-A-PuppetTM Workshop on the 3rd Floor, the Museum on the 2nd Floor, out to the Playground, or just headed home, you'll need to get back to the 2nd Floor via the elevator, the Atrium stairs, or the 3rd Floor stairs.
+To leave the Ground Floor, whether you're headed to the Create-A-PuppetTM Workshop on the 2nd Floor, the Museum on the 1st Floor, out to the Playground, or just headed home, you'll need to get back to the 1st Floor via the elevator, the Atrium stairs, or the 2nd Floor stairs.

-3rd Floor: Welcome
+2nd Floor: Welcome

-Whether you took the 3rd Floor stairs or the elevator, you're now on the 3rd Floor!
-Here, you can make puppets in our Create-A-Puppet WorkshopTM, take a look at our 3rd Floor puppet display case, take part in Discovery Days activities, or just take a seat on a bench in the hallway and catch your breath.
+Whether you took the Ground Floor stairs or the elevator, you're now on the 2nd Floor!
+Here, you can make puppets in our Create-A-Puppet WorkshopTM or just take a seat on a bench in the hallway and catch your breath.

-As with the 1st Floor, we have a lot of puppet business going on up here -- the Education Department offices, Distance Learning studios, and various puppet museum projects fill all the rooms except the classrooms (where you'll be doing your Create-A-Puppet WorkshopTM or some Discovery Days stuff).
+As with the Ground Floor, we have a lot of puppet business going on up here -- the Education Department offices, Distance Learning studios fill all the rooms except the classrooms (where you'll be doing your Create-A-Puppet WorkshopTM).
 Though some doors in the hallway may be open, ask permission before you go in as it might be someone's private work space or office!
 As with the downstairs, if the doors say "Employees Only," that's a clue to not go in there for your own safety and security.

 Please note that the stairwell at the far end of the hallway (on the 18th St. side of the building) is for staff and emergency use only!
-An alarm might sound if you try to go through this door, so please don't try to exit the 3rd Floor this way or you may be startled by a very loud noise.
+An alarm might sound if you try to go through this door, so please don't try to exit the 2nd Floor this way or you may be startled by a very loud noise.